Police recover stolen property after overnight ram raid near Auckland Airport

 Clothing stolen from the store was located in the crashed car.

-Police said enquiries were underway to locate four other youths involved in the burglary.
+Police said inquiries were under way to locate four other youths involved in the burglary.

 The incident is the latest in a spate of ram raids and break-ins involving youths.